kaidez/kaidez.com/_drafts/2015-18-02-ajax-beginners.md

 XMLHTTP was not made directly accessible to the web browser, meaning that you couldn't access it by adding `window.XMLHTTP` somewhere in your JavaScript code.
 Instead, it was bundled inside of another object called
 <a href="http://msdn.microsoft.com/en-us/library/aa751972(VS.85).aspx">"ActiveXObject"</a>, which helps software interact with Microsoft apps.

 Other browsers added `XMLHttpRequest` directly to the browser.
-Microsoft would eventually do the same when they removed it from ActiveXObject with the release of Internet Explorer 7.
+Microsoft would eventually do the same with the release of Internet Explorer 7.

 `XMLHttpRequest`, or `xhr`, was used to create to web applications that loaded data asynchronous and without refreshing the page in its entirety.
 The most notable applications came from Google: specifically Google Maps and Gmail.